Please submit nominations for the 2019 Long Beach Preservation Awards by October 31st.

 8. Craftsmanship/Preservation Technology - recognizes outstanding workmanship carried out in a project such as those specified above and may be submitted under one of those categories, or for the craftsmanship award.
 This award honors excellence in craftsmanship pertaining to a single element of an overall project such as stained glass restoration, duplication of historic wall finish or mural, wrought iron, carpentry, stonework, etc.

 9. Interpretive Exhibits - recognizes projects that provide or integrate exhibits that offer information about an historic feature or site.
 Eligible projects may include interpretation of features or sites that bring to life the people, construction techniques, materials, or events associated with the subject.

-Excellence in Architecture - is given to and architect or architectural firm whose work has had an outstanding influence on Long Beach's built environment.
+Awarded to an architect or architectural firm whose work has had an outstanding influence on Long Beach's built environment.